 The Herball became a standard reference work for herbalists and botanists for over 200 years; a copy can be seen in Nantwich Museum.

-In his Herball, John Gerard refers to the medicinal experiments of ‘a worshipful gentlewoman, Mistress Anne Wylbraham’, an aunt of Thomas Wilbraham who developed the walled garden at Townsend House.
-She is described as having practised an experimental cure for the ague, using the root of the water dock, ‘upon divers of her poore neighbours with good successe’.
+In the Herball, Gerard mentions a member of the Wilbraham family, the ‘worshipfull Gentlewoman, Mistresse Anne Wylbraham’, who was an aunt of Thomas Wilbraham who developed the walled garden at Townsend House.
+Mistress Wilbraham made experimental medicines for her neighbours, notably a cure for the ague [fever] using the root of the water dock ‘with good successe’.